-<T> List<T> allInstances(Class<T> ofType, long... range); 5
+<T> List<T> allInstances(Class<T> ofType, long... range); 7

-<T> List<T> allMatches(Query<T> query); 6
+<T> List<T> allMatches(Query<T> query); 8

-<T> List<T> allMatches(Class<T> ofType, Predicate<? super T> predicate, long... range); 7
+<T> List<T> allMatches(Class<T> ofType, Predicate<? super T> predicate, long... range); 9

-<T> T uniqueMatch(Query<T> query); 8
+<T> T uniqueMatch(Query<T> query); 10

-<T> T uniqueMatch(final Class<T> ofType, final Predicate<T> predicate); 9
+<T> T uniqueMatch(final Class<T> ofType, final Predicate<T> predicate); 11

-<T> T firstMatch(Query<T> query); 10
+<T> T firstMatch(Query<T> query); 12

-<T> T firstMatch(final Class<T> ofType, final Predicate<T> predicate); 11
+<T> T firstMatch(final Class<T> ofType, final Predicate<T> predicate);

+13

+}

 - 1 create a new non-persisted domain entity.
-This is identical to [FactoryService's 'instantiate\(\)'](#) method, but is provided in the [RepositoryService](#)'s API too because instantiating and persisting objects are often done together. - 2 test whether a particular domain object is persistent or not - 3 persist (ie save) an object to the persistent object store (or do nothing if it is already persistent). - 4 remove (ie delete) an object from the persistent object store (or do nothing if it has already been deleted). - 5 return all persisted instances of specified type.
+This is identical to 'FactoryService''s 'instantiate(...)' method, but is provided in the 'RepositoryService''s API too because instantiating and persisting objects are often done together. - 2 test whether a particular domain object is persistent or not - 3 persist (ie save) an object to the persistent object store (or do nothing if it is already persistent). - 4 persist (ie save) and flush; same as 'persist()', but also flushes changes to database and updates managed properties and collections (i.e., 1-1, 1-n, m-n relationships automatically maintained by the DataNucleus persistence mechanism). - 5 remove (ie delete) an object from the persistent object store (or do nothing if it has already been deleted). - 6 remove (delete) and flush; same as 'remove()', but also flushes changes to database and updates managed properties and collections (i.e., 1-1, 1-n, m-n relationships automatically maintained by the DataNucleus persistence mechanism).

+- 7 return all persisted instances of specified type.
 Mostly for prototyping, though can be useful to obtain all instances of domain entities if the number is known to be small.
-The optional varargs parameters are for paging control; more on this below. - 6 all persistence instances matching the specified [Query](#).
+The optional varargs parameters are for paging control; more on this below. - 8 all persistence instances matching the specified 'Query'.
 Query itself is an Isis abstraction on top of JDO/DataNucleus' Query API.
-This is the primary API used for querying - 7 As the previous, but with client-side filtering using a [Predicate](#).
-Only really intended for prototyping.

-- 8 Returns the first instance that matches the supplied query.
+This is the primary API used for querying - 9 As the previous, but with client-side filtering using a 'Predicate'.
+Only really intended for prototyping. - 10 Returns the first instance that matches the supplied query.
 If no instance is found then 'null' will be returned, while if there is more than one instances a run-time exception will be thrown.
-Generally this method is preferred for looking up an object by its (primary or alternate) key. - 9 As the previous, but with client-side filtering using a 'Predicate'.
-Only really intended for prototyping. - 10 Returns the first instance that matches the supplied query.
+Generally this method is preferred for looking up an object by its (primary or alternate) key. - 11 As the previous, but with client-side filtering using a 'Predicate'.
+Only really intended for prototyping. - 12 Returns the first instance that matches the supplied query.
 If no instance is found then 'null' will be returned.
-No exception is thrown if more than one matches, so this is less strict than 'uniqueMatch(...)'. - 11 As the previous, but with client-side filtering using a 'Predicate'.
+No exception is thrown if more than one matches, so this is less strict than 'uniqueMatch(...)'. - 13 As the previous, but with client-side filtering using a 'Predicate'.
 Only really intended for prototyping.